 Stevia is a great sweetener for people suffering from diabetes.
 After all, the antioxidants contained within can help undo some of the damage done by this disease.

 You should use sugar-free protein powders as it reduces unnecessary calories and lessens the risk of weight gain and unwanted spikes in your blood sugar levels.
 It's a vital benefit among people with a family history of diabetes or other related illnesses.

 No, stevia isn't as bad as artificial sweeteners.
 It is a naturally occurring sweetener that contains no calories and is much better for you than artificial sweeteners.
 Artificial sweeteners may contain zero calories, but they have also been linked to causing diabetes and some cancer risks.
 On the other hand, Stevia has been shown to improve the body’s insulin response, and the high amount of antioxidants can help fight the damage done by obesity and diabetes.

 What's Our #1 Favorite Product

-It’s a great protein powder that I’ve recommended to colleagues and clients alike to achieve both excellent muscle gain and weight loss goals.
+It is one of the best protein powders that I’ve recommended to colleagues and clients alike to achieve both excellent muscle gain and weight loss goals.